Navigating International Business CultureiStockphoto

-Aside from religious laws, there are other pitfalls in international business culture when it comes to gift-giving.
+Aside from religious laws, there are other pitfalls in when it comes to gift-giving.
 Certain objects and color schemes can have a negative meaning and should be avoided.
 In China, for instance, white is associated with death.
-It is therefore best to avoid this color and choose something red instead which represents good luck.
+Choose something red instead - this color represents good luck.
 Whatever type of gift you choose in the end, make sure that it has some value.
 Avoid gifts that bear your company’s logo.

-Business dinners are often treated like gifts in international business culture.
-If you receive an invitation, international business culture demands that you reciprocate.
+Business dinners are often treated like gifts.
+If you receive an invitation, you should definitely reciprocate.
 Not only will it show your appreciation of your business contacts, but also present you as an accomplished person versed in the rules of international business culture.